 - Program accreditation

-M State is accredited by the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.
-Some M State programs that result in licensure or certification are also accredited by industry specific accrediting bodies.
-More information about programmatic accreditation can be found at www.minnesota.edu/accreditation.
+Some M State programs that result in licensure or certification are accredited by industry specific accrediting bodies.
+More information about these programs can be found at www.minnesota.edu/accreditation.

 - National Council for State Authorization Reciprocity Agreement (NC-SARA)

 M State is a member of the National Council for State Authorization Reciprocity Agreement (NC-SARA), which allows the college to offer distance learning programs and coursework to residents in states other than Minnesota.
 NC-SARA membership, however, does not grant reciprocity or exempt members from state professional licensing requirements.
 As a result, licensing requirements in Minnesota may not be recognized as sufficient to obtain a license in any other state.
 To learn more, visit nc-sara.org.

 Minnesota State Community and Technical College has been approved to participate in the National Council for State Authorization Reciprocity Agreements.

 M State Policies

 - U.S. Department of Education Code of Federal Regulations, CFR §668.43, section (a)(5)(v) and section (b)